pja35/SXP/docs/wiki/Exclusive_Money_Based_Economy.md

 layout: wiki
 ---

-Money is not a way to measure people's merit.
-Nor is it an absolute scale on which to measure all things.
-Money is a instrument for facilitating exchanges.
-As such it has advantages and disadvantages, which this page seeks to list.
+Of course money is not an absolute of people's merit, and nor is it an absolute scale on which to measure all things.
+What is it, then?
+Mainly, it is an instrument for facilitating exchanges.
+As such it has both advantages and disadvantages, which this page seeks to list.

 Advantages
 ----------